magic-wormhole/magic-wormhole-protocols/server-protocol.md

 have short numeric identities: in a wormhole code like "4-purple-sausages", the "4" is the nameplate.

-Each client has a randomly-generated "side", a short hex string, used to differentiate between echoes of a client's own message, and real messages from the other client.
+Each client has a "side", a short hex string coming from a CSPRNG (yes, despite the low entropy it should come from a true random generator).
+Its main purpose is to differentiate between echoes of a client's own message and real messages from the other client.
+It might also be used to give each session a unique identification, and to feed cryptographic challenges in other parts of the protocol (think of it as a salt).
+For this purpose, we also define a "session ID" as follows: We sort both sides lexicographically (comparing the first, second, etc. bytes) and concatenate the lower after the higher one.

 ## Application IDs